Asana/python-asana-preview/docs/TasksApi.md

     api_instance = tasks_api.TasksApi(api_client)
     task_gid = "321654" # str | The task to operate on.
     opt_pretty = True # bool | Provides “pretty” output.
 Provides the response in a “pretty” format.
 In the case of JSON this means doing proper line breaking and indentation to make it readable.
-This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["created_at","memberships","parent","assignee_status","actual_time_minutes","custom_fields","html_notes","start_at","assignee_section","due_on","name","permalink_url","external","modified_at","num_hearts","num_likes","resource_subtype","projects","num_subtasks","completed_at","completed_by","dependencies","approval_status","dependents","hearts","likes","liked","workspace","tags","hearted","due_at","completed","is_rendered_as_separator","notes","assignee","followers","start_on"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
+This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["actual_time_minutes","tags","due_on","start_at","num_likes","parent","hearts","likes","modified_at","is_rendered_as_separator","dependents","hearted","external","permalink_url","projects","assignee_status","dependencies","html_notes","completed_at","name","completed_by","notes","memberships","workspace","due_at","created_at","assignee_section","num_subtasks","start_on","num_hearts","custom_fields","resource_subtype","approval_status","liked","assignee","completed","followers"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
 To include those optional properties, set this query parameter to a comma-separated list of the properties you wish to include. (optional)

     # Example passing only required values which don't have defaults set
     try: